 A flourish of trumpets sounds to herald the opening of Senatorial proceedings.
 One would be forgiven for assuming such pomp and ceremony would be reserved for Caesar (Gillard), as glorious and supreme leader of all Utopia.
-But those with more experience, not to mention cynicism, realized that such fanfare accompanied the entrance only of the House Speaker, Petronius (Slipper), with handsome Eunuchs preceding him spreading rose petals to mark his path as he made his ponderous, protracted journey to the apex of the chamber.53 Eventually, when most of the Theatrum Absurdum had dozed off to sleep at this display of vanity and pompous conceit, Caesar (Gillard) arrived to an even more cacophonous fanfare in a desperate and futile attempt to overshadow her appointed Speaker.
+But those with more experience, not to mention cynicism, realized that such fanfare accompanied the entrance only of the House Speaker, Petronius (Slipper), with handsome Eunuchs preceding him spreading rose petals to mark his path as he made his ponderous, protracted journey to the apex of the chamber.53 Eventually, when most of the Theatrum Absurdum had dozed off to sleep at this display of unbridled vanity and pompous conceit, Caesar (Gillard) arrived to an even more cacophonous fanfare, albeit in a desperate and futile attempt to overshadow her appointed Speaker.
 Various politicians are seen huddled together in groups, murmuring to one another as her procession enters, no doubt impatient to get proceedings underway after the prolonged duel of political egotism.

-Cassius (Brown): (Examining the remnant leaves in his cup of herbal tea) Popilius Lena (Milne)!
+Cassius (Brown): (Examining the remnant leaves in his cup of herbal tea) Lena (Milne)!
 Come hither, I must speak with you before Caesar arrives.
 I have just consulted our glorious God, Sol, and the Earth mother, Gaia.
 It is clear that it is imperative to the future viability and harmony of our civilization to vanquish this evil Carbonis that threatens the delicate balance of our very fragile existence.
-I currently have Caesar over a proverbial barrel and we must press home our advantage now whilst Julia still needs us to prop up her leadership.
+I currently have Caesar over a proverbial barrel, and therefore we must press home our advantage now whilst Julia still needs us to prop up her leadership.
 If she stands in the way of our plans for Gubernationis Unum (One World Government), we must strike first to eliminate her, taking over control of the Senate for ourselves, rather than ruling merely by proxy.
-She has become weak and lacks our resolve, having painted herself into a corner with an unending series of lies, blunders and scandals.
+She has become weak and clearly lacks our resolve, having painted herself into a corner with an unending series of lies, blunders and scandals.
 Caesar is, I fear, only interested in maintaining her power, not in the nobility of our cause to rid Gaia of so-called “modern man”, the most horrendous pestilence to ever infect our fragile and beautiful Earth.

 Cassius(Brown): Steady, Lena (Milne), patience.
 We must wait for the time to be right.
 Soon the planets will align and our time will come.
 Then we will lead the faithful into a Green and prosperous future, sitting around carbon-neutral campfires, singing songs of subservience, and sleeping under the stars as Gaia intended, in harmony with nature and following life’s great unending gyre.54 (Stares of wanly into the distance, daydreaming of his glorious Utopian idyll)